21Chillie/animaku_web/readme.md

 - [x] Write logic for fetch anime character data and storing to database
 - [x] Write logic for fetch anime relation data and storing to database
 - [x] Write logic for fetch anime recommendation and storing to database
-- [ ] Write logic for fetch manga data and storing to database
+- [x] Write logic for fetch manga data and storing to database
-- [ ] Write logic for fetch manga character data and storing to database
+- [x] Write logic for fetch manga character data and storing to database
-- [ ] Write logic for fetch manga relation data and storing to database
+- [x] Write logic for fetch manga relation data and storing to database
-- [ ] Write logic for fetch manga recommendation and storing to database
+- [x] Write logic for fetch manga recommendation and storing to database
-- [ ] Render all the data for overview page
+- [x] Render all the data for overview page
+- [ ] Need to add ending and opening OST (or will delete that section)

 **Browse Section**